 This year in Davos there was spirited discussion about China’s role in globalization, given the populist victories in the US and UK; about how artificial intelligence (AI) will impact the future of jobs, in particular well paying ‘white collar’ positions; and about how the spoils of technological disruption and advancement may be enjoyed at all levels of society.

 I had the honor of a lifetime to travel to this year’s gathering in Davos last week, where investors and supporters of Rubicon, including Marc Benioff, Founder, Chairman and CEO of Salesforce and French water and waste giant Suez Environnement, represented by Group Senior Executive VP Jean-Marc Boursier, were present.
-They attended alongside British Prime Minister Theresa May, Chinese President Xi Jinping, philanthropist Bill Gates, Microsoft CEO Satya Nadella and Bank of America CEO Brian Moynihan.
+They attended alongside British Prime Minister Theresa May, Chinese President Xi Jinping, philanthropist Bill Gates, and Microsoft CEO Satya Nadella.
 Even celebrities like Matt Damon, Shakira, and Forest Whitaker made their pleas on topics ranging from water security to the UN Sustainable Development Goals.